 There is a spectrum of heat-related illness ranging from heat cramps, through heat exhaustion to heatstroke.

 Because heat-related illness is largely avoidable, the most crucial point of intervention concerns the use of appropriate prevention strategies by susceptible individuals and their carers.
-Knowledge of effective prevention and first-aid treatment, besides an awareness of potential side-effects of prescription drugs during hot weather, is crucial for physicians and pharmacists.
+Knowledge of effective prevention and first-aid treatment, besides an awareness of potential side-effects of prescription drugs during hot weather, is crucial for physicians and pharmacists and other healthcare professionals.

 The incidence is relatively low in the UK and causes around 2,000 deaths each year, mainly in the elderly.
 However, the incidence of heat-related deaths has been predicted to rise by around 257% by the 2050s.
 This increase has been partly driven by projected population growth and ageing and also by climate change.